What is a Trust Transfer Deed?

 When you have a will, after you pass away it must be “probated,” which means the probate court has to authorize the person administering your will, and sometimes even individual transactions.
 Probate court is also quite expensive and time-consuming.

 When you create a revocable trust instead, the trustee can follow your trust instructions without court involvement.
-If you need help creating your revocable trust, contact us below for help.

 Asset Protection with an Irrevocable Trust